 Disclaimer: As I have been in the past, I was involved with the development of these new packs, as well as some of the marketing content for the bag’s launch.
 I pride myself on delivering honest reviews, so that is what you’re getting.
 I have not been paid to write this review, and MindShift has no idea what I’m going to say about the bag.

-Prefer to watch a video review?
+Prefer to watch a video of the MindShift Rotation 50L review?
 Watch on our channel below, and don’t forget to subscribe!

 - Out With the Old